 The final segment of this webinar series discusses which factors must be controlled for optimal repeatability.
 Hulett gives examples of what to look for (and what to avoid) in your test and measurement equipment.

 In this webinar, you’ll learn the differences in spectrometer light capture when using DC, Single Pulse, and Continuous Pulse measurement methods.
-LED light measurement is reliant on timing stability, especially when using DC or Single Pulse, so it’s important to use a current source with precise triggering.
+LED light measurements are reliant on timing stability, especially when using DC or Single Pulse, so it’s important to use a current source with precise triggering.
 With Continuous Pulse, it’s critical to use a current source with minimized jitter to achieve highly repeatable measurements.

 Read more about part three here.